freeletics/khonshu/docs/whetstone/get-started.md

 === "Compose"

     The `@ComposeScreen` annotation is added to the top level composable of a screen.
-This function needs to have 2 parameters: the state that should be rendered and a lambda that allows the composable to send actions for user interactions.
+This function can have 2 parameters: the state that should be rendered and a lambda that allows the composable to send actions for user interactions.
 This will then generate another Composable function called `WhetstoneExampleUi` and a Dagger component.